ayushkale1909/Adaptive-Routing-for-Network-Overload-Avoidance-using-Genetic-Algorithm/README.md

 #### Optimizing for Multiple Objectives:
 ##### GA can be used to optimize for multiple objectives simultaneously, such as minimizing time, energy consumption, or load balancing.
 #### Exploration of Solution Space:
 ##### GA explores a wide solution space whereas  Dijkstra's will converge to a optimum value.

-#### Genetic Algorithms are adaptable to dynamic or changing network conditions.
+##### Genetic Algorithms are adaptable to dynamic or changing network conditions.

-#### GA can discover and optimize multiple routes, enabling load balancing across the network.
+##### GA can discover and optimize multiple routes, enabling load balancing across the network.
 ##### Helpful in scenarios where distributing traffic or resources across multiple paths is essential for efficiency and reliability.

-#### Dijkstra's algorithm would requires less memory compared to genetic algorithm.
+##### Dijkstra's algorithm would requires less memory compared to genetic algorithm.
+##### Dijkstra's algorithm guarantees an optimal solution for finding the shortest path in a weighted graph.
+It finds the globally optimal solution in terms of the sum of edge weights.
+##### Dijkstra's algorithm is highly efficient for solving single-objective shortest path problems.
+##### Genetic Algorithms involve randomness in the initialization and evolution processes, leading to different results in different runs.